 This will be the first article in a series, where I take a closer look at some of the exciting new e-bikes recently released for the 2022 season.
-Featured in this post is a preview of the top-of-the-range Cube Kathmandu SLT 750, where I’ll be having a close look at the specifications to see if it’s a worthy successor to last years model.
+Featured in this post is a preview of the top-of-the-range Cube Kathmandu SLT 750, where I’ll be having a close look at the specifications to see if it’s a worthy successor to last year’s model.

 Cube Kathmandu SLT 750 – What’s new?

-I’m a big fan of the Cube Kathmandu, having test ridden one of the first 625Wh versions a couple of years back.
+I’m a big fan of the Cube Kathmandu, having test-ridden one of the first 625Wh versions a couple of years back.
 This latest incarnation looks like it’s going to be a worthy successor.

 At a glance, this range-topping SLT 750 version has an all-new frame specifically for the 750Wh battery models – the 500Wh and 625Wh versions use the same frame as the 2021 models.
 This new frame benefits from some subtle changes to the geometry which should improve the already excellent all-terrain capabilities.

-One of the biggest improvements is the addition of Bosch’s latest 750Wh battery pack which will give the potential for a range in excess of 160km.
+One of the biggest improvements is the addition of Bosch’s latest 750Wh battery pack which will give the potential for a range over 160km.
 There’s also the very latest version of the Bosch Performance Line CX motor which includes the addition of an e-tour mode (to complement e-MTB mode) and the ability to further fine-tune pedal assist characteristics using the new Bosch eBike Connect smartphone app.

 5 uses for the new Cube Kathmandu SLT 750